Venture Capital Due Diligence

 Standards For Startups To Get Funding

-As per records, as few as 10 to 15 percent of startup proposals pass the initial screening phase.
-The data that have been accumulated in the early stages will set the stage for deeper surgery into the innermost core of the organization through detailed due diligence.
+As per records, as few as 10-15% of startup proposals pass the initial screening phase.
+The data that have been accumulated in the early stages will be the basis for deeper research into the innermost core of the organization through detailed due diligence.

-Some features which they would look into would be:
+Some features which they will look into would be:

-- At what stage of maturity is the business in.
+- The stage of maturity the business is in.
 Not all investors invest in the initial stage of startups.
-They could choose to come in from seed, to early or even in the mature stages.
+Investors may opt to invest in seed funding or step in in the early or even the mature stages.
 It is even possible that they will invest even before the startup is formed because they like the idea so much.

-- The geographic region where it is operating.
+- The geographic region where the business is operating.
 Most investors prefer to invest when the startup is in a location that’s accessible to them.
-This is because the company will be easier to inspect from where they reside, especially for spot audits.
+This is because the company will be easier to inspect, especially for spot audits.

 - The size of the investment needed.
 Venture firms usually commit a minimum and a maximum amount to a startup they fancy.
 This is to efficiently monitor the disbursement of funds into several startups.